Kieranheiberg/K-BOT/K-Bot/README.md

 K-BOT is custom built optical density densor ($OD$) for meausuring the $OD_{600}$ of bacteria grown anaerobically in either Hungate or Bulch tubes.
 K-BOT works by shining an LED through a 3D-printed tube holder to a Photosensor on the opposing side.

 ## Operation
-Software installation and setup instruction below.
+Software installation and setup instruction in **Software Configuration** section.
 1. Ensure OD Sensor is plugged into laptop  USB port and you can see yellow LED inside the device is on.
 2. Double click **RunPhotosensor.bat** shortcut (On desktop of laptop)
 Terminal will output: